|

 DESCRIPTION Slightly smaller, lighter in color and with shorter horns than the common sable.
 Males vary from seal brown in the Shimba Hills to reddish black in the Selous and Kilombero.
 Females are a bright rufous.

-DISTRIBUTION From the Shimba Hills near the southeastern coast of Kenya, southward discontinuously in coastal Tanzania east of longitude 38°E to the Selous Reserve in southern Tanzania; throughout the Selous Reserve; in the Kilombero Valley to the west of the Selous; and south and southeast of the Selous; and south to the Ruvuma River along the Tanzania - Mozambique border.
-Sable specie below the Ruvuma River have shown evidence of hybridisation.
+DISTRIBUTION From the Shimba Hills near the southeastern coast of Kenya, southward discontinuously in coastal Tanzania east of longitude 38°E to the Selous Reserve in southern Tanzania; throughout the Selous Reserve; in the Kilombero Valley to the west of the Selous; and south and southeast of the Selous; and south towards the Ruvuma River along the Tanzania - Mozambique border and a select part of Northern Mozambique in the Niasse Reserve, though sable specie below the Ruvuma River have shown evidence of hybridization and will be considered common sable without supporting genetic evidence.

 STATUS The Shimba Hills population of about 120 animals is legally protected.
 So are the small, scattered populations along the Tanzania coast, though they suffer from local poaching.
 But a 1998 aerial survey counted 3,900 sable in the Selous and another 6,700 outside it, particularly to the southeast, so roosevelti can no longer be considered endangered.